seanohollaren/nsolid-manager/README.md

-> **Note: This has been broken with the newest version of N|Solid.
-The good news is it's now easier to set up than it used to be.**
+> **Note: This has been broken with the newest versions of N|Solid.
+The good news is it's now much easier to set up than it used to be, so NSM is no longer needed.**

 # N|Solid Manager